Make Cranberry Mimosa cocktails or mocktails. Photo courtesy Ocean Spray.

 1. COMBINE the cranberry juice/liqueur and the sparkling wine in a Champagne flute or wine glass.
 Add the juice first.
 If you need to stir, do so gently, once, so as not to collapse the bubbles.

 2. GARNISH as desired and serve.

-The Mimosa, a cocktail composed of equal parts of orange juice and Champagne or other dry, white sparkling wine, was invented circa 1925 in the Hôtel Ritz in Paris, by bartender Frank Meier.
-Served in a Champagne flute, it is believed to be named after the the mimosa evergreen shrub (Acacia dealbata), which bears flowers of a similar color to the drink.
+The Mimosa is a cocktail composed of equal parts of orange juice and Champagne or other dry, white sparkling wine.
+It was invented circa 1925 at the Hôtel Ritz in Paris, by bartender Frank Meier.

 The optional addition of a small amount of orange liqueur like Grand Marnier complements the juice and gives the drink more complexity.